 41. What are parametric models?
-Give an example ?
+Give an example?

-Parametric models are those with a finite number of parameters.
+Answer: Parametric models are those with a finite number of parameters.
 To predict new data, you only need to know the parameters of the model.
 Examples include linear regression, logistic regression, and linear SVMs.

 Non-parametric models are those with an unbounded number of parameters, allowing for more flexibility.
 To predict new data, you need to know the parameters of the model and the state of the data that has been observed.
-Examples include decision trees, k-nearest neighbors, and topic models using latent dirichlet analysis.
+Examples include decision trees, k-nearest neighbors, and topic models using latent Dirichlet analysis.

-42. What is the difference between covariance and correlation ?
+42. What is the difference between covariance and correlation?

-Correlation is the standardized form of covariance.
+Answer: Correlation is the standardized form of covariance.

 Covariances are difficult to compare.
 For example: if we calculate the covariances of salary ($) and age (years), we’ll get different covariances which can’t be compared because of having unequal scales.
-To combat such situation, we calculate correlation to get a value between -1 and 1, irrespective of their respective scale.
+To combat such a situation, we calculate correlation to get a value between -1 and 1, irrespective of their respective scale.

-43. How would you evaluate a logistic regression model ?
+43. How would you evaluate a logistic regression model?

-44. How will you explain machine learning in to a layperson ?
+44. How will you explain machine learning into a layperson?

-Machine learning is all about making decisions based on previous experience with a task with the intent of improving its performance.
+Answer: Machine learning is all about making decisions based on previous experience with a task with the intent of improving its performance.
 There are multiple examples that can be given to explain machine learning to a layperson –

 Imagine a curious kid who sticks his palm

-You have observed from your connections that obese people often tend to get heart diseases thus you make the decision that you will try to remain thin otherwise you might suffer from a heart disease.
+You have observed from your connections that obese people often tend to get heart diseases thus you make the decision that you will try to remain thin otherwise you might suffer from heart disease.
 You have observed a ton of data and come up with a general rule of classification.

 You are playing blackjack and based on the sequence of cards you see, you decide whether to hit or to stay.
-In this case based on the previous information you have and by looking at what happens, you make a decision quickly.
+In this case, based on the previous information you have and by looking at what happens, you make a decision quickly.

-45. What is decision tree classification ?
+45. What is decision tree classification?

-46. What are some methods of reducing dimensionality ?
+46. What are some methods of reducing dimensionality?

-Deductive machine learning starts with a conclusion, then learns by deducing what is right or wrong about that conclusion.
+Answer: Deductive machine learning starts with a conclusion, then learns by deducing what is right or wrong about that conclusion.
 Inductive machine learning starts with examples from which to draw conclusions.

 47. How do classification and regression differ?

-48. What is kernel SVM ?
+48. What is kernel SVM?

-Kernel SVM is the abbreviated version of kernel support vector machine.
+Answer: Kernel SVM is the abbreviated version of kernel support vector machine.
 Kernel methods are a class of algorithms for pattern analysis and the most common one is the kernel SVM.

-49. How do we separate one dimensional, two dimensional and three-dimensional data ?
+49. How do we separate one dimensional, two dimensional and three-dimensional data?

-One dimensional can be separated using a point, two dimensional using a line and three dimensional can be separated by a hyperplane.
+Answer: One dimensional can be separated using a point, two dimensional using a line and three dimensional can be separated by a hyperplane.

-50. What kind problems are solved by regularization ?
+50. What kind problems are solved by regularization?